 - Organise a project conference at the end of year one

-If you would like to know more about VRIN activities or have any queries or suggestions, please direct them in the first instance to Dr Keith Floyd by email to firstname.lastname@example.org.
+To know more about VRIN activities or have any queries or suggestions, please direct them in the first instance to Dr Keith Floyd by email to email@example.com.